Probability that $n$ points are in convex position in a general convex polygon: Asymptotic results: Introduction

-and $\AP(S)$ denotes the affine perimeter of a convex set $S$. \end{Theoreme} B\'ar\'any also proved that there exists a unique convex set $\Dom{G}\subset G$ such that $\AP^*(G)=\AP(\Dom{G})$, (see \cite{barany1} for definition and important properties).
-Another remarkable characterization of the domain $\Dom{G}$ is the fact that for a $n$-tuple $\zn$ under $\mathbb{U}^{(n)}_G$, conditioned to be in convex position, the domain $\CH(\zn)$ converges in probability to $\Dom{G}$ for the Hausdorff distance (this is B\'ar\'any's limit shape theorem, see \Cref{thm:lst}).
-We give an example below in the regular pentagon.
+B\'ar\'any also proved in \cite{barany1} that there exists a unique convex set $\Dom{K}\subset K$ such that $\AP^*(K)=\AP(\Dom{K})$, and that the boundary of $\Dom{K}$ is either composed of pieces of the boundary of $K$ or of parabola arcs, but does not contains any line segment.
+Another remarkable characterization of the set $\Dom{K}$ is the fact that for an $n$-tuple $\zn$ under $\mathsf{U}^{(n)}_K$, conditioned to be in convex position, the convex hull $\CH(\zn)$ of the points $\zn$ converges in probability to $\Dom{K}$ for the Hausdorff distance (this is B\'ar\'any's limit shape theorem, see \Cref{thm:lst}).
+We give an example in \Cref{figintro} in the equilateral triangle as well as the regular octagon.

-One of the aim of this paper is to provide, in the case of convex polygons \ie when $G=K\in\mathbf{P}$, new characterizations of the quantities $\Dom{G}$ and $\AP^*(G)$, which will be needed to provide an actual asymptotic equivalent of the sequence $\left(\mathbb{P}_G(n)\right)_n$.
+One of the aims of this paper is to provide, in the case of convex polygons \ie when $K\in\mathbf{P}$, new characterizations of the quantities $\Dom{K}$ and $\AP^*(K)$, which will be needed to provide an actual asymptotic equivalent of the sequence $\left(\mathbb{P}_K(n)\right)_n$.

-In \cite{barany1}, B\'ar\'any showed that if $K$ is a polygon, the set $\Dom{K}$ that realizes the supremum of affine perimeters among the convex subsets of $K$, has a boundary composed of finitely many parabola arcs and contains no line segment.
+Since the boundary of $\Dom{K}$ does not contain any line segment, we deduce that if $K$ is a polygon, $\Dom{K}$ has a boundary composed of finitely many parabola arcs.
 For a convex polygon $K\in\polyk,$ we let the map $\Tang{K}$ denote the set of sides of $K$ to which $\Dom{K}$ is tangent, which is thus a subset of $\entk$.
 We will prove in \Cref{lem:tangency} that $\abso{\Tang{K}}\geq3$.
-We give an example of two polygons in \Cref{fig3}.
+We give an example of two polygons in \Cref{chap3:fig3}.